 Snapshotting frequency tells you how often a snapshot should be taken.
-It is defined using multiple parameters including timezone, minute, hour, day in week and day in the month.
+It is defined using multiple parameters including timezone, minute, hour, day in a week, and day in the month.
 Combining these parameters, you can easily set the snapshotting frequency ranging from 5-minute updates to once a month.
-More information available on the dedicated snapshotting frequency page.
+More information is available on the dedicated snapshotting frequency page.

 Each Source can have multiple states with relation to the automatic refreshing of the data: